9 Recommended Changes To Help You Live Better With Diabetes

 The following are the 9 best-recommended lifestyle changes you must make if you have been diagnosed with diabetes.

-In newly diagnosed overweight diabetic individuals, a very low-calorie diet can lead to normal blood sugar levels in as short a time as 1 week.
+In newly diagnosed overweight, diabetic individuals, a very low-calorie diet can lead to normal blood sugar levels in as short a time as 1 week.

-Thus, we recommend the following:
+Thus, we recommend the following to help live better with Diabetes:

 Engaging in exercise regularly protects against diabetes.